 Catalyst to College primarily serves first-generation college students, those who will be the first in their families to attend college.
 Students and families receive help in applying for financial aid as well as guidance in navigating the college application process.
 Through working with community and education partners, Catalyst to College connects students from underserved backgrounds with resources available in the community to inspire, motivate, and bolster their efforts in getting accepted to college.

 The Achieving Latino Academic Success Conference (ALAS) is a biennial conference that has been empowering Latinx students and families with the knowledge, drive, and support to make college their goals since 2006.
 Santa Clara County students and their families are bused to the San Jose State University (SJSU) campus for a half day of inspirational speakers and workshops, offered in both English and Spanish.

 In 2018, SVEF assumed responsibility to organize and manage ALAS in collaboration with SJSU and the Superintendents of Santa Clara County school districts.

 College Day is a program that works with local schools and districts to promote a college-going culture among students.
 Since 2010, its mission has been to inspire and support students in pursuit of a college education, particularly those from lower income communities and who may be first-generation college attendees.
 College Day spans Santa Clara County and offers programming for elementary, middle, and high schools.
-In 2018, 180 schools participated in College Day, reaching a record-high of 120,000 students.
+In 2019, 180 schools participated in College Day, reaching over 100,000 students.

 Schools are encouraged to carry out week-long college awareness and preparation activities in classrooms and through assemblies.
 Age-appropriate activities and lesson plans are offered through the College Day portal.
 Volunteer college students and community members are matched to classrooms to share their paths to college and discuss the importance of post-secondary education.